mercadopago/devsite-docs/guides/online-payments/subscriptions/previous-requirements.en.md

 ### Keep your credentials handy

-The credentials are the keys that we provide you with so that you can configure your integration.
+The credentials are the keys that we provide you with, so that you can configure your integration.
 For this case, you will use a public key and a private key.

 To find them, go to the <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/account/credentials/" target="_blank">Credentials</a> section.